 The minimum you must know

-It would help if countries globally would surface peace in the news - or at least neglect to surface concepts to the contrary.
-There have been virtually no U.S. casualties in the region, so there’s every reason for the United States to prefer peace.
-This writer urges Muslim countries to introduce concepts about “peace” and “mutual surrender” to the U.S. media.
-The progress in mutual understanding and western media patterning can benefit countries globally forever.
+There have been no U.S. casualties in the area whatsoever, and losses on the other side.
+So ethical concerns may develop if reason doesn’t prevail.
+There’s every reason for the United States to prefer peace.
+This writer urges Muslim countries to introduce the Islamic concepts about “peace” and “mutual surrender” to the U.S. media.
+That may help communication a lot.
 Telling the media that “slam” means “peace” and “Islam” means “mutual surrender” would be an astonishingly helpful thing to do right now.
-(The President of Yemen has already set a great example for all leaders by patterning “peace” at the United Nations - see below.)
+(The Yemen leadership regularly sets a great example at the United Nations.)

-All sides in the Yemen civil conflict are aligned with the Palestinians, and for a short time made shipping near the Yemeni coast difficult for U.S. and European vessels in response to the conflict in Gaza.
-The Yemeni people have worked tireless for peace and deserve it.
-Peace and reconstruction would benefit the population substantially.
-They’re asking the United States not to further intervene in their country.
+All sides in the Yemen civil conflict are aligned with the Palestinians, and therefore - for a short time - made shipping near the Yemeni coast difficult for U.S. and European vessels in response to the conflict in Gaza.
+There are sometimes local conflicts.
+But the Palestinian matter probably unified the groups there.
+Resolving the Palestinian matter may make U.S.-Iranian relations easier to improve in the water ways there.

 His Excellency